What an ATS Actually Does

 What a Good Match Score Looks Like

-Most ATS systems don't publish their scoring methodology, but the consensus from recruiters and applicant tracking vendors is consistent: 60 to 70 percent keyword match is typically the floor for passing the automated filter.
-For highly competitive roles at companies receiving hundreds of applications, the effective threshold is higher.
+Most ATS systems keep their scoring secret, but recruiters and vendors agree: 60 to 70 percent keyword match is the baseline to get through the automated filter.
+Competitive roles usually set the bar higher.

-The practical target: aim for 75 percent or above on any role you're serious about.
-That gives you buffer against parsing errors, ensures you're not sitting at the exact threshold, and means your resume will surface well in manual recruiter searches within the ATS database.
+Target 75 percent or above for roles you actually want.
+That gives you a buffer against parsing errors, keeps you off the threshold line, and helps your resume surface in recruiter searches within the ATS.

 ⚠️ Don't Optimize Past 90%